 Just like shopping for a lender, you will want to take a look at a few agents in your area.
 A great agent will come to you highly referred, boast several 5-star reviews online, and will be punctual and professional for your calls and meetings.
 They should be extremely knowledgeable about the area and the market.
 Don;t settle for the first agent you speak to.
 Call a few and pick the one who can offer the most insight and information.

 Now the fun begins.
 Your agent should know your budget and what you are looking for.
 A great agent will stay within your parameters and be able to find multiple properties to show you right away.
 Take a look at a few homes, and know what to look for as far as red flags.
 Keep your options open and don’t rush into the first home you see.
 However, if you believe you have found your dream home, you might want to act quickly before someone beats you to the offer stage.
 You wouldn’t want to lose your dream home because of some hesitation!

 Once you have found the home you want, and have made an accepted offer, you will want to have an inspection done.
 Offers are typically contingent on the results of the inspection.
 If major repairs are needed, this contingency allows the potential buyer to cancel their offer.
 Your realtor will help you set up the inspection.
 Once the results are provided, you can negotiate with the seller about the necessary repairs.

 Before your loan is finalized, you will need to have an appraisal done.
 The lender will insist upon this in order to ensure that you are making a smart purchase with their money.
 You will also need to complete the final qualification processes as applicable.

 The closing process consists of a lot of paperwork and signed loan documents.
-However, once the seller has the check in hand, you are ready to move into your new North Carolina & New Jersey home!
+However, once the seller has the check in hand, you are ready to move into your new The USA home!